FerAmbriz/AutoMethyc/README.md

   <img src="https://github.com/FerAmbriz/AutoMethyc/blob/master/img/AutoMethyc.png" width="200px" height="auto">
 </p>

 AutoMethyc is an integrative pipeline to methylation analysis from massive parallel bisulfite sequencing.
-This pipeline provide and comparative approach and integrative analysis to identify level of methylation, porcentage and normalization with z-score, and detection of variants.
+This pipeline provide and comparative approach and integrative analysis from several algorhitms to detect level of methylation, detection of variants, hierarchical grouping and plots.
+The output of this algorithms are provided in csv file (raw data) and an interactive plots (html). html format and

-IMAAGE
+workflow image

 ## Requeriment